murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/_posts/2020-07-15-why_should_you_choose_france.md

 comments: true
 ---

 Bonjour.
 In this article, I will be sharing my personal opinion on why I chose France for my higher education.
-Though I had an admit before my graduation 2019 along with some worthy scholarship, I was not able to make it to the University because of multiple unforseen reasons.
+Though I had an admit before my graduation 2019 along with some worthy scholarship, I was not able to make it to the University because of multiple unforeseen reasons.
 Then after my graduation, I again started my research for my PG.
-But this time, the serach was intensive, unbiased and wide.
+But this time, the search was intensive, unbiased and wide.

 # AGENDA
 * Top 5 reasons to study in France